JonathanMEdwards/subtext10/doc/language.md

 do{x; .name := 'Joe'}
 ```

+> It would be possible to allow the syntax `x.name := 'Joe`.
+But that is dangerous.
+The lexical binding of the first name in the path establishes the context of the modification.
+Prefixing a name to resolve lexical shadowing would thus change the semantics.

 We can chain multiple changes together:
 ```
 x with{.name := 'Joe'; .number := 2}
 ```
 Note how `.number :=` applies to the result of the previous change.

+The `:=` operation passes the current value of the left hand side as an input to the expression on the right side.
+Thus for example `y = x with{.number := + 1}` will increment the value of the `number` field.

-Change operations can delve into nested blocks by using a dotted path to the left of the `:=`
+Modifications can drill into nested records by using a dotted path to the left of the `:=`
 ```
 x: record {
   name: ''